Create a Report by Uploading a Custom Dataset

 Report Output Language

 Select the language in which you want the report outputs to be generated.
-This setting determines the language of analysis results such as sentiment labels, topic names, interpretations, and summaries.
+This setting determines the language of analysis results such as sentiment labels, topic names, dimensions, and summaries.

 Required Queries